gitbito/AI-Automation/documentation/create_overview_doc/README.md

 - **Skippable Files and Directories**: The tool ignores specific files and directories by default, such as logs, node_modules, .gradle, and more.
 Adjust the skip list in the script to suit your project needs.

-- **Code2Flow Flow Map**: Generates a Full System Flow Map in PNG format using code2flow.
-Please note that while we can document multiple languages, code2flow flowmap generation supports only Python, JavaScript, Ruby, and PHP.

-- **Comprehensive Documentation**: Generates documentation from each module into an overarching markdown file.
+- **Comprehensive Documentation**: Generates detailed markdown files for each module and compiles them into an overarching document, complete with visual flow maps.

-- **Documentation Metrics Logging**: Records Bito usage in the form of word and character counts for each module in the bito_usage_log.txt file.
+- **Documentation Metrics Logging**: Records the token usage of the bito command, converting word counts to token counts for accurate usage metrics.
+Data is logged in bito_usage_log.txt.

-- **Required Tool and File Verification**: The script checks for necessary tools and files before starting.
+- **Required Tool and File Verification**: The script checks for necessary tools and files before starting. ("bito" "mmdc")

 ## Supported Languages

-### Code Documentation
 Our code documentation tool is designed with flexibility in mind.
 It currently includes built-in support for Python, C, C++, Java, JavaScript, Go, Rust, Ruby, PHP, and Bash.
 However, it's also easily extensible to other programming languages.

 To add support for a new language, simply add the file extension to the following line in the code extraction prompt: